Yamil-Serrano/4-Bit-ALU-Designs/README.md

 A **hardware-minimalist 4-bit Arithmetic Logic Unit** built with discrete logic gates, implementing only three fundamental operations to demonstrate **NAND-universality** principles.
 This ALU showcases how complex computations can be built from simple components, following the philosophy of hardware/software trade-offs in computer architecture.

+This was the **original hand-wired model**, built entirely using real ICs, wires, and breadboards.
+Below is the full documentation of this minimalist ALU — and at the end, you’ll find a section showcasing the **Advanced Carry-Lookahead ALU** based on the same project.

 ## Technical Specifications

 ### Core Features